-The Fatherhood Fire Project is designed to educate incarcerated dads about child support laws and co-parenting skills as well as how to improve engagement and communication with their children.
-Participating in this project provide life-changing benefits for PIOC such as access to employment training services and driver's license recovery services.
+The Fatherhood Fire Project is a necessary resource for many of our men here with children.
+This program is designed to educate incarcerated fathers about child support laws and develop co-parenting skills to care for their families in the best way possible.
+This program assists PIOCs with communication with their children and overall relationship with their families.
+Being a participant in this project provides life-changing benefits for PIOCs such as access to employment training services and driver's license recovery.